 My favorite part of the Field Pouch was being able to forego carrying my camera bag many times when I was exploring towns in Europe.
 With my camera attached via a camera strap or placed in the cup holder of our stroller, everything else I needed was either in the Field Pouch or the small pouch for my Platypod.
 With that small set up, all of which fit easily in a stroller or on my body, I carried all I needed for a day of travel photography.

 At $39.95, it is not cheap for a pouch, but it is one of those things I don’t want to be without now that I have used it.
-If you use our link for Peak Design, you get a free gift with your purchase.
-You can also find the Field Pouch on Amazon.
+Get the Field Pouch at Peak Design, or find the Field Pouch on Amazon.

 Be sure to check out all our favorites at our Recommended Gear Page.